 "The theme of our event is from the book of Judges 5:31," said McCann.
 "It reads, 'So perish all your enemies, O LORD!
 But may those who love you be like the sun rising in its might!'"
 (New America Bible)

-McCann said that all five of the martyrs were from Illinois and many of their family members will attend the Oct.
+McCann said that all five of the martyrs were from Illinois and many of their family members attended the Oct.
 21 ceremony in Ruma.
-The Columbia ceremony will take place on Saturday, Oct.
+The Columbia ceremony took place on Saturday, Oct.
 28.

-In Wichita, there will be two ceremonies.
+In Wichita, there were two ceremonies.
 The first on Friday, Oct.
-20, will be open by invitation to the Wichita community, staff, faculty and supporters of Newman and the ASC.
+20, was open by invitation to the Wichita community, staff, faculty and supporters of Newman and the ASC.
 The second celebration on Saturday, Oct.
-21, will be geared toward the sisters, their families and friends.
-Both events will include food, a prayer service, the showing of a documentary produced by Bill Streeter with Hydraulic Pictures and presentations by individuals who traveled on a Liberia pilgrimage during the summer of 2017.
+21, was geared toward the sisters, their families and friends.
+Both events included food, a prayer service, the showing of a documentary produced by Bill Streeter with Hydraulic Pictures and presentations by individuals who traveled on a Liberia pilgrimage during the summer of 2017.

-Commemorative CDs filled with music of healing, including songs sung at the memorial Mass for the Five Martyrs and a special performance by the Newman University Troubadours, will be available at all three services on a first-come, first-serve basis.
+Commemorative CDs filled with music of healing, including songs sung at the memorial Mass for the Five Martyrs and a special performance by the Newman University Troubadours, were available at all three services on a first-come, first-serve basis.

 "We have moved away from focusing on their deaths and how they died," said Sister Marsha Wilson.
 "Now we focus on their lives of loving service to the people in Liberia and their deliberate choice to stand in solidarity with them even during the civil war and great suffering."